Muhammad-MO/project4-Healthy-Food-Search/README.md

 3) Initially repository

-4)Login to Heroku
+4) Login to Heroku

 5) Double check if the Heroku App is created git remote -v

-6)Copy environment variables from .env to heroku config variables
+6) Copy environment variables from .env to heroku config variables
 ![picture](/static/images/configvar.png)

 7) Created Procfile and inseretd the following.
 Ensure Procfile is in the same root folder location